Last-Order/YouTube-Live-Poll/README.EN.md

 # YouTube-Live-Poll

-Create polls, collecting comments to count result, providing UI designed to displayed in OBS Studio.
+Create polls, collecting comments to count result, providing UI designed for displaying in the OBS Studio.

 ## Brief Instruction